Understanding the Thyroid Gland and Its Role

 Nothing can spoil the joy in life like having constant, unrelenting fatigue.
 The desire to succeed and accomplish is there, however, the energy levels are not.
 One primary reason for this degree of lethargy can be due to a sluggish thyroid.

-The thyroid, a butterfly shaped gland, is located in the front of the neck below the voice box.
+The endocrine gland, a butterfly shaped gland, is located in the front of the neck below the voice box.
 This gland produces a hormone called thyroxin that helps regulate growth, metabolism and energy levels.
-Hypothyroid is the result of the thyroid not producing an adequate amount of T4.
+Hypothyroid is the result of the gland not producing an adequate amount of T4.
 Hashimoto’s is an autoimmune problem.
-There are numerous disruptors such as food sensitivity, viruses, bacteria, parasites, heavy metals and toxic chemicals, that affect the ability of the thyroid gland to produce its hormones.
+There are numerous disruptors such as food sensitivity, viruses, bacteria, parasites, heavy metals and toxic chemicals, that affect the ability of the gland to produce its hormones.

-Symptoms of Hashimoto’s and hypothyroid are similar; to diagnose Hashimoto’s a specific antibody blood test beyond TSH is needed.
+Symptoms of Hashimoto’s and hypothyroidism are similar; to diagnose Hashimoto’s a specific antibody blood test beyond TSH is needed.

 • Fatigue, weakness